CTemplar/ios/README.md

 ## Installation

-Just run 'pod install' command in the terminal from the application source folder to install all need libraries.
-If 'pod  install' doesn't work then please try to running  'pod install --repo-update' first.
+Just run `pod install` command in the terminal from the application source folder to install all the needed libraries.
+If it doesn't work, then please try running  `pod install --repo-update` first.

 ## Run

-Run Ctemplar.xcworkspace
+Run `Ctemplar.xcworkspace`.

 ## Security